-Whether it’s a small start-up with five employees or a sprawling enterprise composed of thousands, companies just don’t exist - they need to be organized, so people’s roles and responsibilities are clear.
+Whether it’s a small start-up with five employees or a sprawling enterprise composed of thousands of people, companies don’t just exist – they need to be organized so people have clear roles and responsibilities.

-A lack of structure - especially on large or cross-functional teams - can result in team’s struggling to take ownership of their workflows.
-In this way, an organization’s outcomes are a by-product of its org’s structure.
+A lack of structure – especially on large or cross-functional teams – can result in teams struggling to take ownership of their workflows.
+In this way, an organization’s outcomes are a by-product of its org structure.

 When organizations identify the right structure for them, they build a well-oiled machine that aligns employee productivity with customer needs.
 When there is structural misalignment, your organization might struggle with disjointed workflows and misdirected product offerings.
 Read on to determine what structure is best for your organization’s needs.